-- Help at workdays - Chapters are run by volunteers who may have limited time;
+- Help at workdays - note that since chapters are run by volunteers, they have limited time.

-- And may do walks, talks and donate funds for activities.
+- Run activities - such as neighborhood walks, talks to groups, volunteering at workdays.
 Contact your local chapter to find out if and to what level they are running an OFG program.
 Click here for a list of chapters.

 Surfrider OFG National Coordinator assists in these ways:

 - Chapters - Assist chapters in launching and sustaining an OFG program.
-Provide limited technical assistance (viability of a site, if a design meets the OFG criteria) and organizing guidance;
+Provide limited technical assistance, e.g., viability of a site meeting the OFG criteria, event organizing guidance, etc.

 - Partners - Discuss partnership ideas with prospective partners.
 We can discuss use of OFG collateral and, if the demand on the Coordinator's time is great enough, possible compensation.